Claudio Baglioni: Biography

 In 2019, to celebrate 50 years of career, he realizes an incredible concert at the Verona Arena which for the first time is open to the public in its entirety.
 With the stage in the center and the spectators filling the entire arena in the round.

-In the summer of 2022 the incredible last tour Dodici note begins, where in the first stages he performs in the theaters of Italy with only the piano and then between June and July filling the great outdoor arenas of Verona, Rome and Siracusa for the closing ending with the band.
+In 2020 the last album In questa storia, che è la mia was released.
+In the summer of 2022, he made the Tutti su! tour in the amphitheaters and in the summer of 2023 aTuttoCuore tour with an incredible concert at the Foro Italico in Rome then continued in 2024 around Italy in palasport and in the Arena of Verona with eight stages in September 2024.

+In 2025, the 40th anniversary edition of the album La vita è adesso, the best-selling album of all time in Italy, will be released, and in 2026, the Grand Tour of Italy's best outdoor spaces will begin.